riffomonas/code_club/_posts/2021-08-02-model-compare.md

 ## Code

-You can browse the state of the demo at the
+You can browse the state of the repository at the
 * [beginning of the episode](https://github.com/riffomonas/mikropml_demo/tree/{{ page.start_hash }})
 * [end of the episode](https://github.com/riffomonas/mikropml_demo/tree/{{ page.end_hash }})